scipion-chem/scipion-chem-rosetta/README.rst

 The independent download of Rosetta software suite by the user is required before running the programs.
 The installation path is automatically found between all paths.
-This path or any other of your preference has to be set in *ROSETTA_HOME* in *scipion.conf*  file.
+In case of error, this path or any other of your preference has to be set in *ROSETTA_HOME* in *scipion.conf*  file.

 We recommend to install the last version of Rosetta, 3.12 .